Home Improvement

 Swinging doors are the most common type of entry door or patio door you will encounter.
 Typical entry and patio doors will come either pre-hung, that is, complete with a frame made to a standard door size, or slab, which is just a door without a frame, to be fitted to an already-existing frame.

-Sliding doors are rarely seen as entry doors; rather, you’ll find them most often used as patio doors; most automated garage doors are sliding doors, too.
+Sliding doors are rarely seen as entry doors; rather, you’ll find them most often used as patio doors.
 As patio doors, they’ll typically come in pairs, with one fixed door and one you can open.
 You can also have two (or more) sliding doors that can all be opened, giving you a wider entrance than you might get with a swinging door.

 Window types by method of operation